United States : Safety by City

 NATURAL DISASTERS RISK : MEDIUM

-Phoenix is susceptible to a number of natural disaster, but the most promenint ones are the excessive heat, and, as a result, wildfires.
+Phoenix is susceptible to several natural disasters, but the most prominent ones are the excessive heat, and, as a result, wildfires.
 Occasionally happening in Phoenix are the floods and tornadoes.

 MUGGING RISK : HIGH

 The risk of violent crime is high in the city of Phoenix.
 There are muggings, assaults, thefts, rapes, and similar incidents.
 Just ask around about dangerous areas and then avoid them by all means.